avdnowhere/universitylist/README.md

 ## Deployment

-Run this command to builds the app for production:
+Run this command to build the application for production:

 ```
 npm run build